puid/Elixir/README.md

 ## <a name="Comparisons"></a>Library Comparisons

 The following provides comparisons to existing Elixir methods of generating random IDs.
 In each case, an equivalent `Puid` module is created.
 The **Timing** section includes a rough execution time comparison.
 Where appropriate, the existing Elixir method is run under pseudo-random number generation (PRNG) as well as cryptographically strong pseudo-random number generation (CSPRNG), the latter being slower.
-All comparisons use the default `Puid` CSPRNG entropy source.
+All comparisons use the default `Puid` CSPRNG entropy source `:crypto.strong_rand_bytes/1`.

-The source for the **Timing** output is in the `test/timing.exs` file.
-Module tags provide an easy means of running the timing test for a particular existing solution.
+The code used for the **Timing** output is in the `test/timing.exs` file.
+Testing module tags provide an easy means of running the timing test for a particular existing solution.
 For example, to run the timing test for [Misc.Random](https://hex.pm/packages/misc_random):

 ```elixir
   > mix test test/timing.exs --only misc_random
 ```

+Creating equivalent `Puid` modules for the timing comparisons requires use of the `Puid.Entropy.bits_for_string!/2` and `Puid.Entropy.len_for_bits!/2` functions to determine parameters to match the comparison methods.
+This is not typical in the expected use of `Puid`.

 [TOC](#TOC)